On the Hilbert geometry of simplicial Tits sets: Statement of the results

 \subsection{Acknowledgements}

-This paper is written when the author is a Ph.D student at Universit\'e Pierre et Marie Curie.
-The author is grateful to Gilles Courtois for his guidance and to Micka\"el Crampon and Ludovic Marquis for asking the question which we deal with here.
+This paper was written when the author was a Ph.D student at Universit\'e Pierre et Marie Curie.
+The author is grateful to Gilles Courtois for his guidance and to Micka\"el Crampon for asking the question which we deal here.